COVID-19 (Coronavirus) Information Center

 FAQS for the State of North Carolina Plans for reopening can be found here:

 o FAQs for EO138

 o Phase 1 Resources for Businesses-includes signage, guidance, and a checklist for businesses

 o Governor’s Staying Ahead of the Curve page- includes several resources and information on Phase 2 & 3

-There are 408 cases of Coronavirus in Union County, with nineteen new cases reported today.
+There are 656 cases of Coronavirus in Union County, with 22 total deaths associated with COVID-19.
 Union County has developed an interactive map and dashboard showing confirmed COVID-19 cases by zip code.
 Click here to access from a desktop computer.